-The Japanese sword was basically designed as a weapon, but Japanese sword smiths imbued qualities of grace and beauty into the blades as well as functional superiority.
-The intricate patterns of surface and texture formed by their highly developed forging and tempering technique were done only in Japan.
-In the past, the Japanese looked at swords as a spiritual symbol of temples, shrines, and samurai.
-Nowadays, the Japanese regard the sword as a cultural art object made of steel.
+The Japanese sword was basically designed as a weapon, but Japanese swordsmiths imbued qualities of grace and beauty into the blades as well as functional superiority.
+The intricate patterns of surface and texture formed by their highly developed forging and tempering techniques were used only in Japan.
+In the past, the Japanese looked at the swords as a spiritual symbol of Samurai, temples, and shrines.
+Nowadays, the Japanese regard swords as a cultural art object made of steel.

 Varieties of the appearance of swords are closely related to historical events.
-Texture, contours and tempering designs are characteristics of a particular school of swordsmiths.
-This is a series of lectures that discuss the history of each period then talk about the swordsmith school that was active in a particular province at the time.
-Because of that, each section starts with the history of that time.
-It is necessary to discuss the history to show the flow of the events that affect the shape and style of the swords.
+Textures, contours, and tempering designs are characteristics of a particular school (Den 伝) of swordsmiths.
+This is a series of lectures that discuss each period’s history then talk about the swordsmiths’ schools that were active in a particular province at the time.
+Because of that, each section starts with the history of the time.
+It is necessary to discuss the history to see the flow of the events that affected the swords’ shape and style.